Instant Confirmation

 Things to do nearby

 Leaving the Western Art Museum, the Nitori Museum of Art and the Stained Glass Museum are right next door.
-These three spaces together form the Otaru Art Base complex, the heart of Otaru's art scene.
+These three spaces form the Otaru Art Base complex, the heart of Otaru's art scene.
 The Nitori Museum of Art showcases modern Japanese art and Impressionist paintings, while the Stained Glass Museum showcases antique glass art from European churches.
-Each museum showcases art from a different era and culture.
+Each museum showcases art from different eras and cultures.
+Visiting all three in one day will provide a complete artistic journey themed around the interplay of light and art.

 address :